The coalescent point process of branching trees: Doubly infinite embedding and the coalescent point process

 We endow the populations with the following genealogy.
 Individual $(n,i)$ has mother $(n-1,j)$ if

-From now on, we focus on the ancestry of the population at time 0, that we will call \emph{standing population}, and we let $\mathfrak{a}_i(n)$ denote the index of the ancestor of individual $(0,i)$ in generation $-n$.
-In particular, $\mathfrak{a}_i(1):=\min\{j\ge 1: \sum_{k=1}^{j} \xi(-1,k)\ge i\}$.
+From now on, we focus on the ancestry of the population at time 0, that we will call \textit{standing population}, and we let $\mathfrak{a}_i(n)$ denote the index of the ancestor of individual $(0,i)$ in generation $-n$.
+In particular, $\mathfrak{a}_i(1):=\min\{j\ge1\dvtx \sum_{k=1}^{j} \xi(-1,k)\ge i\}$.
 Our main goal is to describe the law of the times of coalescence $C_{i,j}$ of individuals $(0,i)$ and $(0,j)$, that is,

-where it is understood that $\min\varnothing = +\infty$.
+where it is understood that $\min\varnothing= +\infty$.
 Defining

-it is easily seen that by construction, for any $i\le j$, $C_{i,j}= \max\{A_i,A_{i+1},\ldots, A_{j-1}\}$.
-Thus, the sequence $A_1, A_2,\ldots$ contains all the information about the (unlabelled) genealogy of the current population and is called \emph{coalescent point process}, as in \cite{P} (see Fig.~\ref{fig : coalBGW}).
+it is easily seen that by construction, for any $i\le j$, $C_{i,j}= \max \{A_i,A_{i+1},\ldots, A_{j-1}\}$.
+Thus, the sequence $A_1, A_2,\ldots$ contains all the information about the (unlabeled) genealogy of the current population and is called \textit{coalescent point process}, as in \cite{P} (see Figure~\ref{figcoalBGW}).

-We assume that there is a random variable $\xi$ with values in $\ZZ_+=\{0,1,2,\ldots\}$ and probability generating function (p.g.f.) $f$, such that all r.v.'s $\xi(n,i)$ are i.i.d. and distributed as $\xi$.
-As a consequence, if $Z^{(n,i)}(k)$ denotes the number of descendants of $(n,i)$ at generation $n+k$, then the processes $(Z^{(n,i)}(k);k\ge 0)$ are identically distributed Bienaymé--Galton--Watson (BGW) processes starting from 1.
-We will refer to $Z$ as some generic BGW process with this distribution and we will denote by $f_n$ the $n$-th iterate of $f$ and by $p_{n}=1-f_{n}(0)$ the probability that $Z_n\not=0$.
+We assume that there is a random variable $\xi$ with values in $\ZZ_+=\{ 0,1,2,\ldots\}$ and probability generating function (p.g.f.) $f$, such that all random variables (r.v.s) $\xi(n,i)$ are i.i.d. and distributed as $\xi$.
+As a consequence, if $Z^{(n,i)}(k)$ denotes the number of descendants of $(n,i)$ at generation $n+k$, then the processes $(Z^{(n,i)}(k);k\ge0)$ are identically distributed Bienaym\' {e}--Galton--Watson (BGW) processes starting from 1.
+We will refer to $Z$ as some generic BGW process with this distribution and we will denote by $f_n$ the $n$th iterate of $f$ and by $p_{n}=1-f_{n}(0)$ the probability that $Z_n\not=0$.
 We need some extra notation in this setting.

 We define $\zeta_n$ as the number of individuals at generation 1 having alive descendants at generation $n$.
 In particular, $\zeta_n$ has the law of